 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
-The Mineral Resource reported is entirely within Exploration Licence E04/2083, located on the Dampier Peninsula about 60km west of Derby, and 25km north of the sealed Great Northern Hwy joining Derby and Broome E04/2083 was granted on 05/09/2011 and is due to expire on 04/09/2021, Sheffield will apply for an extension of the term of the tenement prior to its expiry.
-It is held 100% by Sheffield Resources Ltd. On 16/07/2014 Sheffield lodged a Mining Lease Application (M04/459) over the Thunderbird deposit.
+The security of the tenure held at the time of reporting along with any known impediments to obtaining a license to operate in the area.
+The Mineral Resource reported is entirely within Exploration License E04/2083, located on the Dampier Peninsula about 60km west of Derby, and 25km northof the sealed Great Northern Hwy joining Derby and Broome E04/2083 was granted on 05/09/2011 and is due to expire on 04/09/2023, Thunderbird Operation Pty Ltd will apply for an extension of the term of the tenement prior to its expiry.
+It is held 100% by Thunderbird Operation Pty Ltd. On 16/07/2014 Thunderbird Operation Pty Ltd lodged a Mining Lease Application (M04/459) over the Thunderbird deposit.
 Mining Lease Application (M04/459) was granted on 25/09/2018 and is due to expire on 24/09/2039.
-Sheffield will apply for an extension of the term of the
+Thunderbird Operations Pty Ltd will apply for an extension of the tenement prior to its expiry There are no known or experienced impediments to obtaining a license tooperate in the area Thunderbird Operations Pty Ltd has been operating successfully in the region for more than 10 years to date

-Criteria JORC Code explanation Commentary tenement prior to its expiry.
-There are no known or experienced impediments to obtaining a licence to operate in the area.
-Sheffield has been operating successfully in the region for more than 4 years to date.
-Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
-The Dampier project area was explored by Rio Tinto ("Rio") between 2003 and 2009.
+Criteria JORC Code explanation Commentary Exploration done byother parties • Acknowledgment and appraisal of exploration by other parties.
+The Dampier project area was explored by Rio Tinto ("Rio") between 2003 and2009.
 Rio completed four broadly spaced aircore drill traverses, identifying heavy mineral concentrations at Thunderbird averaging 8.07% HM with 8.0% zircon.
 Rio surrendered the tenements following the 2008 global financial crisis.
-Further details are included in Sheffield's ASX release entitled 'New Licence Granted Over High Grade Zircon Project' dated 7 September, 2011 (available from the company's website: www.sheffieldresources.com.au).
-Geology Deposit type, geological setting and style of mineralisation.
-The Dampier Project is within the Canning Basin in the Kimberley region of Western Australia.
-The Canning Basin is an intracratonic basin which contains Ordovician to Cretaceous deposits covered by Cenozoic sediments.
-Thunderbird is a heavy mineral sand (HMS) deposit hosted by the deeply weathered Lower Cretaceous-aged Broome Sandstone stratigraphic unit.
-Valuable heavy minerals (VHM) contained within the deposit include altered ilmenite, ilmenite, zircon, leucoxene and rutile.
-Mineralisation is in a thick, broad anticlinal sheet-like body striking northwest.
+Further details are included in Sheffield's ASX release entitled 'New License Granted Over High Grade Zircon Project' dated 7 September, 2011 (available from the company's website: www.sheffieldresources.com.au).
+Geology • Deposit type, geological setting and style of mineralisation. • The Dampier Project is within the Canning Basin in the Kimberley region of Western Australia.
+The Canning Basin is an intracratonic basin which containsOrdovician to Cretaceous deposits covered by Cenozoic sediments. • Thunderbird is a heavy mineral sand (HMS) deposit hosted by the deeply weathered Lower Cretaceous-aged Broome Sandstone stratigraphic unit.
+Valuable heavy minerals (VHM) contained within the deposit include altered ilmenite, ilmenite, zircon, leucoxene and rutile. • Mineralisation is in a thick, broad anticlinal sheet-like body striking northwest.
 In the core of the anticline it is at surface, rolling at about 4deg. dip about the axis, extending under cover to the southwest.
-The areal extent, width, grade, geological continuity and grainsize of the Thunderbird mineralisation are interpreted to indicate an off-shore, sub-wave base depositional environment.
-Sheffield geologists have defined three stratigraphic units within the deposit area using a combination of surface mapping and drill hole lithological logs.
+The areal extent, width, grade, geological continuity and grainsize of the Thunderbird mineralisation are interpreted to indicate an off-shore, sub-wave base depositional environment. • Sheffield geologists have defined three stratigraphic units within the deposit area using a combination of surface mapping and drill hole lithological logs.
 These are referred to locally as the Fraser Beds, Melligo and Thunderbird Formations.
 Of these the Thunderbird Formation is the most important, representing the main mineralised unit.
-Also important, the Fraser Beds act as a distinct marker unit toward the base of the Thunderbird Formation, enabling confidence in interpretation of the extent, strike and dip of the stratigraphy.
-The Thunderbird Formation is described as medium to dark brown/orange, fine to very fine well sorted compacted sand, highly weathered sandstone and
+Also important, the Fraser Beds act as a distinct marker unit toward the base of the Thunderbird Formation, enabling confidence in interpretation of the extent, strike and dip of the stratigraphy. • The Thunderbird Formation is described as medium to dark brown/orange, fineto very fine well sorted compacted sand, highly weathered sandstone and